 Your shopping cart is empty.

 From there I attended Morris County, N.J.
 Vocational/Technical School where I studied Commercial Art.
-I augmented those skills by attending Boston University and studied Graphic Design and Marketing.
+I augmented those skills by attending Boston University where I was classically trained as an artist and then went on to study Graphic Design and Marketing.
 Over the years I have won numerous state and national awards and have been featured in both international and local publications in print and online.
 My work has been shown in numerous museums and galleries and on display in the 22nd Floor Art Gallery of the Florida State Capital building in Tallahassee, Florida.
 I have artwork in the collections of public institutions including colleges, museums, and courthouses including: the office of the Florida Secretary of State, the Marco Island Historical Museum, Florida Gulf Coast University,and the Volusia County, Florida Courthouse.

 My love of travel and curiosity about cultures has taken me to many